PassiveModding/sentimental/demos/pulumi-sentiment-analysis/readme.md

 gcp:project: <your gcp project id>
 ```

-### Let's take a look at the default project pulumi created for us
+### Let's take a look at the default project Pulumi created for us
 ```csharp
 using Pulumi;
 using Pulumi.Gcp.Storage;